OpenCollarTeam/opencollarteam.github.io/docs/Animations.md

 >`je hug joe`

 **Building Note**:  You can also add couples animations if your animations are optimal for using with the collar.
 You may have to do some testing, or use couples animations that were made for OpenCollar or made to be paired with each other.
 The animations have to be named a certain way to keep them from appearing in the Pose menu.
 Name each animation something short and descriptive, beginning with `~`, for instance `~hug`.
-Drag them into the Animator prim of the collar or load them into root and the collar will move them to Animator.
-Find the Animator prim and open the notecard named .couples.
+Drag them into the contents of the collar.
+Open the notecard named .couples.
 There you will see lines or "strings" configuring the animations, like this one:

 >`catch|~leap|~catch|0.6|_SELF_ leaps into _PARTNER_'s arms`.